coopie/mesite/posts/playing_around_with_noise_as_targets.md

 </video>
 </div>

-This was the first non trivial image that I got working.
-Previous to this image, only simple shapes (circles, dots etc.) seemed to work.
+This was the first image that I got working which wasn't something simple (circles, dots, etc.). .
 The trick was to update the assignments between each training step.
 Prior to this, I was only updating assignments every other epoch.

-This target image is a picture of myself sampled with 64,000 points, using 128-dimensional Gaussian Noise and a 2-layer MLP with hidden sizes of 128.
+This target image is a picture of myself sampled with 64,000 points, using 128-dimensional Gaussian noise and a 2-layer MLP with a hidden size of 128.

-### Mapping MNIST Onto Donald Duck
+### Mapping MNIST onto Donald Duck

 <div class="videoContainer">
 <video controls="true" poster="//i.imgur.com/1uXoCggh.jpg" preload="auto" autoplay="autoplay" muted="muted" loop="loop" webkit-playsinline="">